Trott/eslint-plugin-new-with-error/docs/rules/new-with-error.md

 ### Options

 You can include an array of Error types you want checked (SyntaxError, ReferenceError, etc.).
-Or don't provide it and you'll just get checks on Error.
+Or don't provide it and you'll get checks on Error, EvalError, RangeError, ReferenceError, SyntaxError, TypeError, and URIError.

 ## When Not To Use It